Girl with Balloon: Shredding at auction

-On 5 October 2018, a 2006 framed copy of the artwork was auctioned at Sotheby's selling for £1,042,000 – a record high for the artist.
+On 5 October 2018, a 2006 framed copy of the artwork was auctioned at Sotheby's London selling for £1,042,000 (€M) – a record high for the artist.
 Moments after the closing bid, the artwork began to self-destruct by means of a hidden mechanical paper shredder that Banksy had built into the frame bottom.
 Only the lower half shredded.
 Banksy released an image of the shredding on Instagram with the words "Going, going gone..".
 Sotheby's said, "We have not experienced this situation in the past where a painting spontaneously shredded", leading some market watchers to speculate the remains of the painting will be worth even more.
 Banksy released a video of the shredding and how the shredder was installed into the frame in case the picture ever went up for auction.

 The woman who won the bidding at the auction decided to go through with the purchase.
 The partially shredded work has been given a new title, Love Is in the Bin, and was authenticated by Banksy's authentication body Pest Control.
 Sotheby's released a statement that called it "the first artwork in history to have been created live during an auction."
 Love Is in the Bin was itself sold at Sotheby's for £18 million in October 2021.

 2024 theft

-A print of Girl with Balloon, worth an estimated £270,000, was stolen from the Grove Gallery in New Cavendish Street, London, in September 2024.
+A print of Girl with Balloon, worth an estimated £270,000 (€), was stolen from the Grove Gallery in New Cavendish Street, London, in September 2024.
 Two men were charged with the theft and the artwork was later recovered.